marina601/iFitness/README.md

     social links on the right hand side.
 I have also designed a logo image in the middle to promote the brand.

-  - The appearance of logo image did not look good on the medium screen view, therefore the items had to be re-aranged and the logo is hidden.
+  - The appearance of logo image did not look good on the medium screen view, therefore the items had to be re-arranged and the logo is hidden.

   - Mobile screen view the logo is hidden as well, the contact information appears in the middle of the screen and the social links at the bottom.